 It’s Pumpkin Day, Mouse!
 (If You Give) by Laura Numeroff is a Halloween-themed book about emotions.
 The mouse is busy painting his pumpkins and paints different faces representing different emotions on each.
 This is a great little book that gives parents an excellent opener to talk about different feelings when things are calm.
 There is one scary pumpkin, but I doubt it will frighten any readers.

 From Seed to Pumpkin by Wendy Pfeffer is a great non-fiction book about how pumpkins grow.
-The text is limited on each page, but it’s a long book, which is why I tend to use this in my science area vs. circle time.
+The text is limited on each page, but it’s a long book, so I tend to use this in my science area vs. circle time.
+Still, it’s such a great how to grow pumpkins book.
 In the spring, when we learn about gardens again and plant the pumpkin seeds just before school ends, I will read it to my students as a group.
 Bu this point in the year, they will have the stamina to read a longer non-fiction book at circle.
 The book itself is excellent because it goes into more detail about how pumpkins grow than most picture books.
 It talks about how plants get water from the soil and bees’ role in pollination and even photosynthesis.
 It’s a great book.